 – Typically an individual has no symptoms initially

 – Can be discovered on routine radiographic studies.

 – 10-20% have pain in abdomen generally or specifically on the right side

 – Pain may radiate to shoulders [between shoulder blades]

-– Is not always required
+– Treatment is not always required

 – Laparoscopic surgical procedure may be needed